Fast, Free Auto Insurance Quotes

 General California Insurance Guidelines

-California state currently requires that all drivers be covered under liability insurance.
+California requires that all drivers be covered under liability insurance.
 Proof of insurance must always be accessible in the vehicle.
 California drivers are required to show their insurance info when requested by an officer, renewing their registration, involved in an accident, within 30 days of registering a new vehicle or 45 days of the cancellation of a policy for a currently registered vehicle.